wakairo/cutb/README.md

 When you use mincpp type framework, make the CUTB configuration header (cutb_config.h) include `cutb/framework/mincpp.h`.

 See `example/runner/mincpp` for an example of usage of this type of framework.

+##### Language C type (langc type)

+Even when a compiler for a target machine does not support C++ in cross development, you can compile your tests only in C and run the tests on the target machine by using the wrapper and this type of framework.
+In this case, the wrapper runs on a host development machine because it uses C++.
+After the wrapping, the wrapped tests can be compiled only in C.

+Note that you must write both your unit tests and your program to be tested only in C to compile them only in C.

+When you compile the wrapped tests for langc type framework, make the CUTB configuration header (cutb_config.h) include `cutb/framework/langc.h`.

+See [the Doxygen documentation](https://wakairo.github.io/cutb-doxydocs/chelper_8h.html) for the available API.

+See `example/runner/langc` for an example of usage of this type of framework.

 #### Types of assertions